berkeley-scf/tutorial-dask-future/python-dask.md

 results = dask.compute(*futures)
 ```

-You could set the scheduler in the `compute` call, but it is best practice to separate what is parallelized from where the parallelization is done.
-The latter can be specified at the start of your code.
+You could set the scheduler in the `compute` call:

 ```
 results = dask.compute(*future, scheduler = 'processes')
 ```

+but it is best practice to separate what is parallelized from where the parallelization is done, specifying the scheduler at the start of your code.

 # 3.2.
 Parallel maps